regiiis/AirQualityMonitoringAndPrediction/README.md

 - Setup Git on WSL

 ### ``` Linux Subsystem (WSL)```
 If you are working with Windows, you need to use a Linux subsystem to work in the same env as the CI/CD pipline.
+Run VS as admin!

 #### Install Debian WSL:
 ```bash